 - Lots of other apps and services

 The Amazon Echo is designed first and foremost as a voice-controlled speaker, using Alexa to deliver a range of experiences.
 And over the years Alexa has become the dominant force in artificial intelligence, wrong-footing Google and stampeding over Apple.

 However, Alexa can be found beyond Amazon's own hardware in a wide range of other devices - like the Sonos One or UE Blast speakers - so it begs the question of how much appeal the specific Amazon Echo devices still have?

 We still think the answer is "a lot".
-The Echo offers the full Alexa experience - which most other devices don't - and at a price point that those others often won't match.
-It will also be the first to offer new features, without more work in integration.
+The Echo offers the full Alexa experience - which some other devices don't - and at a price point that those others often won't match.
+It will also be the first to offer new features, without more work in integration, and you won't have to use another app to set it up before linking to Alexa - it's Alexa out of the box.

-On the music front that means the Echo works seamlessly with Spotify (which others took a while to adopt), while also working as a Spotify Connect speaker (so you can control it directly from your Spotify app).
+On the music front the Echo works seamlessly with Spotify, while also working as a Spotify Connect speaker (so you can control it directly from your Spotify app).

 Some Amazon Music content you'll get free if you have a Prime subscription and there's also an Amazon Music subscription specifically for the Echo, with a healthy discount.
 The Amazon Music experience on Echo is better than Spotify, too.
 Even if you've set Spotify as the default service, Alexa will tend to grab something from Amazon Music.
 Ultimately, you only need one music service - and it's best to pick the one that fits your needs across all your devices.

 The Echo can also connect to Bluetooth speakers, while its AUX line-out means you can connect it to an existing hi-fi system if that's what you want to do - although you might also want to consider the Echo Dot or Echo Spot if that's your aim.